Economy of South Africa

+The economy of South Africa is currently the largest economy in Africa as of October 2025.
+It is a mixed economy, emerging market, and upper-middle-income economy, and one of only eight such countries in Africa.
+The economy is the most industrialised, technologically advanced, and diversified in Africa.

+Cape Town, SA's second-largest city by population, serves as Africa's tech hub, has a large startup community, and is popular among digital nomads.
+The city is home to hundreds of tech firms, and is referred to as the "Startup Capital of Africa".

-The Economy of South Africa is the third largest in Africa and the most industrialized, technologically advanced, and diversified economy in Africa overall.
-South Africa is an upper-middle-income economy, one of only eight such countries in Africa.
-Following 1996, at the end of over twelve years of international sanctions, South Africa's Gross Domestic Product (nominal) almost tripled to a peak of US$416 billion in 2011.
-In the same period, foreign exchange reserves increased from US$3 billion to nearly US$50 billion, creating a diversified economy with a growing and sizable middle class, within two decades of ending apartheid.
+Following 1996, at the end of over twelve years of international sanctions, South Africa's nominal gross domestic product (GDP) almost tripled to a peak of US$416 billion in 2011.
+In the same period, foreign exchange reserves increased from US$3 billion to nearly US$50 billion, creating a diversified economy with a growing and sizable middle class, within three decades of ending apartheid.

 Although the natural resource extraction industry remains one of the largest in the country with an annual contribution to the GDP of US$13.5 billion, the economy of South Africa has diversified since the end of apartheid, particularly towards services.
 In 2019, the financial industry contributed US$41.4 billion to South Africa's GDP.

 In 2021, South Africa-based financial institutions managed more than US$1.41 trillion in assets.
 The total market capitalization of the Johannesburg Stock Exchange is US$1.28 trillion as of October 2021.

 The state-owned enterprises of South Africa play a significant role in the country's economy, with the government owning a share in around 700 SOEs involved in a wide array of important industries.
+However, in recent years, the government has opened itself up to more privatization, or private investment, in SOEs, while still ensuring that doing so would not be to the detriment of South Africans.

 In 2016 according to business executives, the top five challenges to doing business in the country were inefficient government bureaucracy, restrictive labour regulations, a shortage of skilled workers for some high-tech industries, political instability, and corruption.
+Improvements have been made to South Africa's overall economic climate and business friendliness since.

-On the other hand, the country's banking sector was rated as a strongly positive feature of the economy.
-The nation is among the G20, and is the only African member of the group.
+South Africa's banking sector was rated as a strongly positive feature of the country's economy.
+The nation is among the G20, and is the only African country that is a permanent member of the group.